LINBIT/charmed-linstor/linstor-satellite/README.md

-# LINSTOR CSI Node
+# LINSTOR® Satellite

 ## Description
 This Charm deploys LINSTOR Satellites on Kubernetes clusters.

-Satellites are part of a [LINSTOR] cluster.
+The LINSTOR satellite component manages creation, modification and deletion of storage resources on each node that provides or uses storage resources managed by LINSTOR.

+LINSTOR developed by LINBIT®, is a software that manages replicated volumes across a group of machines.
+With native integration to Kubernetes, LINSTOR makes building, running, and controlling block storage simple.
+LINSTOR® is open-source software designed to manage block storage devices for large Linux server clusters.
+It’s used to provide persistent Linux block storage for cloudnative and hypervisor environments.

 ## Usage
-This Charm will be part of a [bundle] that includes all components for a fully operational LINSTOR cluster on Kubernetes.
+This Charm will be part of a [LINSTOR bundle] that includes all components for a fully operational LINSTOR cluster on Kubernetes.

 Follow these steps to add just a LINSTOR Controller to your cluster:
 ```
-$ juju deploy ./linstor-satellite.charm
+$ juju deploy ch:linstor-satellite
 ```

 This will create a daemon set, i.e. every node in the kubernetes cluster will